mcdemarco/the-new-kitchen-cookbook/meat/texasChili.md

 ## Variants

-I added some spare chiles for a second recipe, as noted.
 Tortilla chips are supposed to be a good substitute for masa harina, but I ended up skipping that step altogether.

+You can make the chili in a crockpot: chop the beef chunkier (1 inch) and toss in fresh chilis (if you have them) as in [Spicy 3 Chilies Texas Chili a la Crock Pot](https://www.101cookingfortwo.com/spicy-3-chilies-texas-chili-la-crock/), or follow the chili mash procedure above.
+You can crock it on high for 5 hours according to [Mike Vrobel](https://www.dadcooksdinner.com/slow-cooker-texas-red-chili/) instead of the 8--10 hours at low you see elsewhere; he also recommends browning one batch of the beef only, on one side only.